sandeshsth/SkimSeq_Method/README.md

 ```
 ### C. Introgression mapping
 #### 1. Hisat2 alignment:
 We used a combined reference genome of recipient (wheat) and donor (barley) species to map introgression lines.
 Two genomes were concatenated and all chromosomes names in the combined reference were maintained unique.
-The demultiplexed and fastp trimmed pair-end reads were mapped using Hisat2 to obtain sam file and log file.
+The demultiplexed and fastp trimmed pair-end reads were mapped using Hisat2 to obtain sequence alignment map (sam) file and log file.

 ```
 hisat2-2.1.0/hisat2 -p 12 -x /hisat-index/wheat-barley-combined-ref -1 sample1_R1.fq -2 sample1_R2.fq -S sample1.sam --no-spliced-alignment --no-unal &> sample1.log